 Age and Condition of the Pool

 If your pool is relatively new, then chances are that replacing the pipes won’t be as expensive as if it was built several decades ago.
-Older above-ground pools and in-ground pools tend to require more extensive pool repairs cost because they may use outdated materials for their plumbing systems, which can significantly increase pool repair costs.
+Older above ground pools and in ground pools tend to require more extensive pool repairs cost because they may use outdated materials for their plumbing systems, which can significantly increase pool repair costs.

 Types of Pipes

-The type of pipes you choose for your pool can impact the cost of replacement.
 PVC pipes are typically less expensive than copper or steel pipes, for example.
 However, while PVC pipes may be less expensive, they may not last as long and may require more frequent repairs or replacement.

 1. PVC Pipes: